 The nuts and bolts of the system boundaries

 The purpose of the System Boundaries section is to clearly define the scope of the SOC 2 report.
-You will be describing the People, Hardware, Software, Data, and Processes that support your service/system/product.
+You will be describing the people, hardware, software, data, and processes that support your service/system/product.
 It can be tricky to get this section right without giving away any company secrets, but you have options!
-You can hire a pricey consultant or tech writer, or suffer through the multiple and painful layers of back-and-forth with your auditor.
+You can hire a pricey consultant or tech writer, or suffer through the multiple and painful layers of back-and-forth with your SOC 2 auditor.
 Or, as a Strike Graph customer, you can follow the methodically guided process of using our System Description Builder.
 This will save you a lot of time and confusion.

-The System Boundaries section can be broken down into 4-5 discreet sub-sections called System Components.
+The System Boundaries section can be broken down into four to five discreet sub-sections called System Components.
 These components, plus a few additional items, comprise your System Boundaries.
 The goal when describing these components is to provide enough detail, but not so much that you are giving away your secrets.
 Your audience is a customer that is somewhat familiar with the service/product you provide.
-They are looking to make sure they can ‘trust’ you to do the right thing with respect to security (and availability, confidentiality, processing integrity, and privacy, if any of these are in scope).
+They are looking to make sure they can "trust" you to do the right thing with respect to security (and availability, confidentiality, processing integrity, and privacy, if any of these are in scope).

 You will do this by describing the following topics:

 - Data backup and disaster recovery

 - Incident response